 And no, the day care center, assuming that working mothers have access to one, is not a good substitute for baby-mother bonding during the child’s critically important early years.

 This is not about “traditional values”

 So, here is the thing.
-The old-fashioned notion, in fact antiquated according to most, that women should be primarily good mothers and should spend a great of time with their babies, while embraced by those who support the “restoration” of traditional values and traditional families, has in fact true scientific backing.
+The old-fashioned notion, in fact antiquated according to most, that women should be primarily good mothers and should therefore spend a great of time with their babies, while embraced by those who support the “restoration” of traditional values and traditional families, (men go to work, women stay at home), has in fact true scientific backing.

 Of course, depending on the slant you put on this new medical research, this scientific finding could lead to very counterproductive advice to women:

 “Based on science, it is clear that, if you want to have healthy children, you should devote yourself entirely to them.
 This means that you should give up any plans to have a full-time job and a real career.
 You cannot have both”.

 How do we reconcile work and motherhood?

 Well, it does not have to be this way.
 In fact it should not be this way.